 Principles of Collections Management

-This intensive course will introduce you to the principles of collections management.
-Through practical exercises and curator-led seminars you will learn about the role of the curator and the value of preserving material culture.
-You will develop an awareness of collections management procedures and the essentials of collections care...
+Join Principles of Collections Management and through practical exercises and curator-led seminars you will learn about the role of the curator and the value of preserving material culture on this intensive course.

 Throughout the course, you will have the opportunity to consult archive material and access objects from the historic Camberwell ILEA Collection, to enrich subjects of discussion.
 Through object based learning students will be encouraged to engage critically with the collection, developing essential interrogation skills.

 - UK documentation standards (acquisition, inventory, cataloguing, location control etc.)